slowpokesheep/tm_app_presentation/tm_markdown/index.md

 - Clear vision shared among all members of the group
 - Good communication
-- Clean and modular backend API
+- Clean and modular frontend, due to our fragments
 - The scope of the project

 ----

 ### Failure

+- Underestimation of the setup of the fragments and viewmodels
-- Underestimation of the amount of time it takes to learn new technologies
+- Underestimation of the complexity of the android api and the apollo java client

 ---

-## Conclusion
-- Most